 24 June 2020

-Since the US’s first major offshore wind installation, Block Island Wind Farm (Rhode Island) has only been operational since 2016, the push for further research into the regional impacts of offshore wind has been fairly recent.
-It is suspected that large offshore wind installations may have some long-term impacts on migratory patterns of fishes, and locally, may be an impediment for fisherpeople who are trying to navigate towards their traditional fishing grounds.
+Since the US’s first major offshore wind installation, Block Island Wind Farm (Rhode Island), has only been operational since 2016, the push for further research into the regional impacts of offshore wind has been fairly recent.
+It is suspected that large offshore wind installations may have some long-term impacts on migratory patterns of fish and, locally, may be an impediment for fisherpeople who are trying to navigate towards their traditional fishing grounds.
 On the other hand, offshore wind farms may provide a new environment in which some fisheries may benefit from “biodiversity hotspots,” where the submarine structure acts as an island for a variety of marine life to thrive.
-The key to scoping out these possibilities is in novel research, some of which is already underway.
+The key to scoping out these possibilities is in novel research, some of which are already underway.

 For more information, please see the following sources.